 - 4. Select the Region No. from the dropdown list. - 5.
 Adjust the ROI level.
-The higher the value, the better image quality in the red frame. - 6.
-Enter a Region Name. - ROI for Dynamic Region
+The higher the value, the better image quality in the red frame. - Enter a Region Name. - ROI for Dynamic Region

-1. Check Enable Target Tracking checkbox to enable target tracking, and the target is set as region of interest.
-Adjust the ROI level from.
+- 1. Check Enable Target Tracking checkbox to enable target tracking, and the target is set as region of interest.
+Adjust the ROI level from. - 2.
+Click to save the settings.